starschema/snowflake-venafi-connector/README.md

 ### Usage

 1. Clone the repository with `git clone https://github.com/starschema/snowflake-venafi-connector`

 2. `cd connector/cli_tool/main`

-3. There is an example_config.yml file which needs to be filled with your AWS, Snowflake and Venafi TPP server.
+3. There is an example_config.yml.
+You have to create a config file similar to this.
+(You can use this example file as well, or you can create a secret file somewhere.)
 This config file will be used by the installer to create the components of the integration.
 See the comments in the file.
 4. Run `go run . status --file=<path-to-your-config>` to check the current status of your integration.
 This will give you a detailed description in which components are installed, and which not.
 Before the first install none of the components should be installed.
 5. Run `go run . install --file=<path-to-your-config>` Command to install the external functions to the configured Snowflake database and AWS Lambdas
 6. Run `go run . status --file=<path-to-your-config>` once again to check if all the components are available.

+Y

 ### Install steps